 REALISTIC – Is your goal realistic in the time you are giving yourself to achieve it given your lifestyle and demands on your schedule?
 Ex: Losing 100 pounds in 3 months while working a full-time job with 3 kids is not realistic, but losing 20 pounds under those same circumstances is.
-A realistic goal is important for morale and motivation, but don’t use this an excuse to set an easily obtainable goal.
+A realistic goal is important for morale and motivation, but don’t use this as an excuse to set an easily obtainable goal.
 Make it challenging.
 As a general rule of thumb, losing 1-2 pounds per week is a healthy and realistic weight loss goal.

 TIMELY – Deadlines create the pressure we need to take action and get things done.
 Choose a timeframe you want to have achieved your goal by, put it in your calendar, and set weekly accountability check-ins and measurement reminders to ensure you are staying on track with your goals.
 Ex: Lose 20 pounds in 6 weeks… or take 3 inches off my waist in 6 weeks.

-Suggested Reading: Find Your “Why”
+Read Also: Find Your “Why”

 Write these down, and keep them where you can see them every day along with your goal.
 Post them on your fridge or bathroom mirror, carry them in your wallet, or keep them on your iPhone notes.